VING CHUN KUEN - THE ART OF INVINCIBILITY

 However I do believe that the more serious student would delight in exploring all of the relevant material available on the subject.
 Since my original article was published a number of authors have published extremely well researched material on the origins of kungfu, yet still today I find many writers continue to publish the same tired old fable: that a wandering Indian Monk introduced the art of kung-fu to China.

 Whatever name by which you prefer to refer to the martial arts of China, they are simply that; Chinese.
-Having said that, it is natural that any one of us may be influenced by contact with other cultures and traditions, and so it is fair to say that there was an Indian influence on the Chinese martial arts.
-But how much of an influence?
-To begin I shall now explore more fully the development of the 'Indian Origins' theory, before proceeding further.
+Having said that, it is natural that any one of us may be influenced by contact with other cultures and traditions, thus it's fair to say that there was an Indian influence on Chinese martial arts.
+But how much of an influence really?
+How deep?
+How wide?
+To answer those questions let us explore the development of the 'Indian Origins' theory, as proposed by Master Lee Ying-Arng.

 Indian Origins Theory

-There are at least two major reasons behind the common misconception that Chinese kung-fu originated in India.
+There are at least two major reasons behind the common misconception oft repeated in western publications that Chinese kung-fu originated in India.
 The first and most popular is the story of Damo (Boddhidharma), the wandering Indian monk who travelled to China to preach Buddhism.
 It is said that he received an audience with the Chinese Emporer of the time, (Leungwuti, 520).

 The second and perhaps less known reason for the spread of the 'Indian Origin' theory was drawn from the conclusions made by famous Sineologist Arthur Waley in his commentaries on the translations of certain passages of the 'Tao-Te Ching'.
 His conclusion was to classify the concentration of ch'i as yoga or yogic exercises, implying an Indian origin and tradition.
 Historical records show his conclusions to be mistaken, however western writers of the martial arts seized on these two references (Damo and yoga) and so began the colorful but mistaken theory that the origins of Chinese kung fu were to be found in India.

 I would suggest, as would logical thought, that in all cultures the earliest forms of fighting would be found in the arming of oneself for hunting as well as for protection from enemies and predators.
-These skills were enhanced in friendly competition with family and friends, much as lion cubs or puppies might play together.
-A necessary development of rudimentary survival skills.
-People moving in packs for protection, honing their basic skills around the campfires at night, a naturally occuring formalisation of a systematic method of training.
+One might surmise that these basic skills were enhanced in friendly competition with family and friends, much as lion cubs or puppies might play together.
+A necessary development of rudimentary survival skills handed down by the elders; skills necessary for protection against man's deadliest foe; Man.
+Thus they would post lookouts around their camps and hone their basic skills around the campfires at night.
+They travelled in packs for protection, a naturally occurring formalization of a systematic method of training leading to the development of military units.
+For example by 2000 BC the Assyrian army had a formalized chain of command and specialized units such as cavalry and bowmen.

-Warfare had certainly reached a high degree of sophistication by the Shang Dynasty, (1600-1100 BC), when cavalry, chariots, and all manner of weapons were employed.
+There can be little doubt that Chinese fighting arts reached their highest peak as a necessity in military application.
+Warfare had certainly reached a high degree of sophistication by the Shang Dynasty (1600-1100 BC) when cavalry, chariots, and all manner of weapons were employed.
 Bronze artifacts from the same period depict human figures in postures recognizable as movements of Qigong.
-These historical discoveries indicate a much earlier origin to formalised Chinese martial arts training of close quarter combat, than is generally given.
+These historical discoveries indicate a much earlier origin to formalized Chinese martial arts training of close quarter combat, than is generally given.

 One of the earliest original formalised methods of wrestling was called "Go-ti" (2600 B.C.), meaning "horn gore".
 This primitive style of hand to hand combat consists of two contestants wearing horns on their heads, attempting to gore at each other.
 Believe it or not this ancient art is still practised today on the occasion of festivals by the people of Shanshi, Honan, and Manchuria.
 Goti was introduced into Japan during the T'ang Dynasty (618 - 907).
 In ancient China Goti was practised by civilians, while soldiers practised "Chi-chi".